shmcgrath/todo.txt-cli/README.md

 - Add flags for some configs
 - fix the default directory to point to ~/.config or $TODO_DIR env
 - in args make it so that it isn't by string because wow would quoting be frustrating
+- set defaults to all config values -- should there be a config check?
+- add help to run? and add the help string to the like cmd list thing?
 TODO_DIR
 TODO_FILE
 DONE_FILE